Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Introduction

-Thus it is natural to ask if QSLs can be realized in experimentally accessible model systems such as ultra-cold quantum gases.
-For these systems, the well-developed techniques of quantum optics allow pristine realizations of many-body Hamiltonians and offer manipulation and detection methods unavailable in condensed matter settings.
-Over recent years, Rydberg atoms have become a versatile and robust platform to explore many-body quantum physics in the regime of strong correlations \cite{weimer2010rydberg,schauss2012observation,Bernien2017,Browaeys2020,Surace2020,scholl2021quantum} and for quantum information processing \cite{PhysRevLett.85.2208,PhysRevLett.87.037901,gaetan2009observation,urban2009observation,Saffman2010}.
-Using high principal quantum numbers, Rydberg-excited atoms have sizable interactions even at distances of several $\mu$m, while their lifetime is on the order of ms. Also first signatures of a QSL have been found in such a model system in an important recent breakthrough experiment with Rydberg atoms in an artificially assembled two-dimensional array of micro-traps \cite{Semeghini2021}.
+Over recent years, Rydberg atoms have become a versatile and robust platform to explore many-body quantum {spin} physics in the regime of strong correlations \cite{weimer2010rydberg,schauss2012observation,Bernien2017,Browaeys2020,Surace2020,scholl2021quantum} and for quantum information processing \cite{PhysRevLett.85.2208,PhysRevLett.87.037901,gaetan2009observation,urban2009observation,Saffman2010}.
+Using high principal quantum numbers, Rydberg-excited atoms have sizable interactions even at distances of several $\mu$m, while their lifetime is on the order of ms. {\resubmark These properties make Rydberg atoms especially well suited to explore many-body quantum phenomena such as the recently experimentally realized symmetry-protected topological phases \cite{Leseleuc2019} and quantum dimer models \cite{Semeghini2021}.

+Particularly interesting and still poorly understood many-body phases of spin systems are those where zero-point quantum fluctuations prevent magnetic order of any kind, which often requires frustration.
+The possibility of such liquid ground states were first pointed out by Philip Anderson in his seminal 1973 work on antiferromagnets \cite{Anderson1973,anderson1987}.
+Since then } there is an ongoing search for experimental realizations of such a quantum spin liquid (QSL) \cite{mila2000quantum,lee2008end,Savary2016,broholm2020quantum,Shen2016,Coldea2001,Liu2022,Gohlke2018}.
+QSL may be gapped or gapless and in the first case can be topological, where the topological order can either be protected by symmetries associated with short-range entanglement \cite{Lu-PRB-2012,Wen-PRB-2013}, or can be intrinsic, in which case the state is long-range entangled \cite{chen2010local,Wen-NatScRev-2016}.
+Despite a decades-long interest in quantum spin liquids, their clear identification in realistic materials remains a major challenge due to the scarcity of highly entangled states in real solid-state materials and the lack of simple experimental signatures of spin liquids \cite{Knolle2019,Wen2019,Norman2016}.
+Thus it is natural to ask if QSLs can be realized in experimentally accessible model systems such as {\resubmark arrays of Rydberg atoms}.
+First signatures of a QSL have { indeed }been found in such a model system in a recent breakthrough experiment with Rydberg atoms in an artificially assembled two-dimensional array of micro-traps \cite{Semeghini2021}.
 Here ground and Rydberg states of the atom form a spin-$1/2$ system.
-The atoms were placed on the links of a Kagome lattice and driven under conditions of Rydberg blockade, which effectively realizes a quantum dimer model for which a QSL ground state has been predicted \cite{Verresen2021}.
+The atoms were placed on the links of a Kagome lattice and driven under conditions of Rydberg blockade \cite{PhysRevLett.87.037901}, which effectively realizes a quantum dimer model for which a QSL ground state has been predicted {\cite{Verresen2021, samajdar2021quantum}}.
 The dimer states are formed by three nearby atoms out of which at most one can be excited due to Rydberg blockade.
-The QSL formed in this system is non-chiral and the verification of intrisic topological order required the measurement of string operators.